-- Top Uptime and Lowest Uptime charts display top 5 VMs in terms of the highest and the lowest uptime values.
+- The Top Uptime and Lowest Uptime charts display top 5 VMs in terms of the highest and the lowest uptime values.

-- Virtual Machine Uptime table provides the full list of VMs whose uptime values are lower and greater than the specified thresholds.
+- The Virtual Machine Uptime table provides the full list of VMs whose uptime values are lower and greater than the specified thresholds.

 Click a VM name to drill down to detailed information on triggered alarms and virtual machine restart events over a specified reporting period.